k8spin/prometheus-multi-tenant-proxy/README.md

 ## What is it?

 It is a simple golang proxy.
-It does basic auth, logs the requests, and serves as a Prometheus reverse proxy.
+It does basic or JWT auth, logs the requests, and serves as a Prometheus reverse proxy.

 Actually, [Prometheus](https://github.com/prometheus/prometheus) does not check the auth of any request.
 By itself, it does not provide any multi-tenant mechanism.
 So, if you have untrusted tenants, you have to ensure a tenant uses its labels and does not use any other tenants' value.

+For more security, only specific endpoints are proxied by default: `/api/v1/series`, `/api/v1/query`, and `/api/v1/query_range` (see `--protected-endpoints`).

 The proxy also supports Amazon Managed Service for Prometheus.